-All residential real estate transactions incurs costs.
-Buyers and sellers usually split these costs, as specified in the sales contract.
+Every home sale incurs fixed costs.
+Buyers and sellers almost always split these closing costs, as the real estate sales contract specifies.

 Standard Closing Costs